-Cockroaches are known throughout the world, from small cockroaches in the north to much larger ones that permeate the south.
-In addition to being incredibly gross, they’re a prime nuisance both inside and outside the home.
+Cockroaches are known throughout the world.
+In addition to being dangerous to human health, they’re a prime nuisance both inside and outside the home.
 So how does one deal with cockroaches inside the household?

 How do cockroaches get into the bedroom?

-In addition to being incredibly hardy when it comes to survival, cockroaches can also fit in the very smallest of cracks.
-They are able to squeeze into incredibly tight spaces by flattening themselves completely.
+They can fit in the very smallest of cracks and in fact, they prefer to be tightly wedged between things.
+They are able to squeeze into incredibly tight spaces by flattening themselves and splaying out their legs.
 This makes it possible for cockroaches to hide inside wall outlets, and even behind baseboards.

 Signs of roaches inside the home

 - The most obvious sign that you may have cockroaches living in your home is seeing a cockroach.

 - A close second, however, is the presence of roach feces.

 Cockroach droppings may be concentrated on the wall behind large appliances.
 Its appearance will vary depending on species, but it could resemble black pepper or coffee grounds or be deposited as oval-shaped pellets or simply brown staining.
 A bit of fecal matter may be indicative of one or two roaches, while a large collection of pellets or a widespread stain may mean you have an infestation.